zafodtom/lastsong/README.md

 # lastsong.py
 Python script for Volumio to generate playlists with last added songs.

-This script generate Volumio playlist to folder `/data/playlist` from file `/var/log/mpd.log`.
-Every weekday in single file.
-Script automaticly start `mpc update` to update your volumio library.
+This script generate Volumio playlist to folder `/data/playlist` from file added info from `/var/log/mpd.log`.
+The script automatically starts `mpc update` to update your Volumio library.

 # Version